-\Please note: The S106 pots in this table represent the currently available funds from S106 developer contributions for open space.
-All other S106 developer contribution pots for open space are closed and the funds contained within them have been spent on open space projects across the Borough in accordance with the requirements of the individual S106 agreement.
-Future S106 open space pots may be created in accordance with each agreement when these come forward.
+Please note: The S106 pots in this table represent the currently available funds from S106 developer contributions.
+All other previous S106 developer contribution pots are closed and the funds within them have been spent on projects across the Borough in accordance with the requirements of the individual S106 agreement.
+Future S106 pots may be created in accordance with each agreement when these come forward.